Senior Associate for Mediation & Training

 As a mentor mediator, Kirsten coaches mediation students seeking state approval through supervised co-mediation of actual mediation cases, or supervised mediation simulations.
 In 2014, she was honored by Heartland Mediators Association with its Acorn Award for Professionalism, Leadership, and Commitment to the Practice of Mediation.

-Prior to her work at KIPCOR, Kirsten practiced labor law for 12 years in California where she served as counsel to César Chávez and the United Farm Workers and later was Chief Counsel for the California Teachers Association.
-She was active in litigating some of the leading agricultural and public sector labor law cases in the state, and served as Chair of the California State Bar Association’s Public Section Labor Relations Committee.
+Prior to her work at KIPCOR, Kirsten practiced labor law for 12 years in California where she served as counsel to César Chávez and the United Farm Workers and later was Chief Counsel for the California Teachers Association (NEA).
+She was active in litigating some of the leading agricultural and public sector labor law cases in the state, and served as Chair of the California State Bar Association’s Public Sector Labor Relations Committee.